Thanks for emailing that article!

 Always check with your doctor if you are having difficulty.

-- Gently press on the inside corner of your closed eyes with your index finger and thumb for two to three minutes.
-This will help keep any drops from getting into your system and keep them in your eye, where they are needed.
+Optional: Gently press on the inside corner of your closed eyes with your index finger and thumb for two to three minutes (to keep the drops from draining into your throat and getting into your system).

 If you are still having trouble putting eye drops in, here are some tips that may help: